Famous birds of Costa Rica

 5. King Vulture

-There are four species of the New World vultures found in Costa Rica, one of them being the king vulture.
+There are four species of New World vultures found in Costa Rica, one of which is the king vulture.
 The king vulture is one of the largest Costa Rican vultures.

 Although it is not as appealing as other bird species to look at, king vultures do flaunt their bright hues to serve as a signal among mates.